seeloesix/homebridge-sense-energy-monitor/README.md

       "username": "your@email.com",
       "password": "your_sense_password",
       "mfaEnabled": true,
-      "mfaSecret": "JBSWY3DPEHPK3PXP"
+      "mfaSecret": "XXXXXXXXXXXXXXXX"
     }
   ]
 }
 ```

-**`mfaSecret` is your TOTP base32 secret — not a 6-digit code.** This is the secret shown when you first set up 2FA in your authenticator app (it looks like `JBSWY3DPEHPK3PXP`).
+**`mfaSecret` is your TOTP base32 secret — not a 6-digit code.** This is the secret shown when you first set up 2FA in your authenticator app (it looks like `XXXXXXXXXXXXXXXX`).
 The plugin generates fresh 6-digit codes automatically from this secret.

 ### Child Bridge Configuration